-The Loess Plateau is located in the north-central part of China.
-It is one of the most concentrated and largest loess areas on the earth, with a total area of 64,000 square kilometers.
-At the same time, it is also one of the areas with the most serious soil erosion and the most fragile ecological environment in the world, thus vegetation in this area is so important to enhances soil water holding capacity and fertility levels (García, Hernández, & Costa, 1994).
-Over the past few decades, extensive environmental restoration have been implemented to improve the fragile natural ecosystems on the Loess Plateau (Intergovernmental Panel on Climate Change, 2014).
-Vegetation restoration can not only preserve soil and water and reduce soil erosion (Ran, Lu, & Xu, 2013), but also improve soil properties and quality significantly (Zhang et al., 2019).
-Future climate change may have a complex impact on the soil enzyme system in terrestrial ecosystems, thus affecting the relevant soil SOC, nutrient processes.
-Sucrase supply energy for crop roots and microorganisms growth (Hu et al., 2014; Kang, Liu, Wan, & Wang, 2011).
-However, there is a lack of information on the relationship between soil carbon fractions and enzyme activities in different vegetation types.
-The goal of our study was to evaluate the effect of vegetation types on soil carbon fractions and enzyme activities in 40-cm soil layers on the Loess Plateau.
-We hypothesized that both carbon fraction contents and enzyme activities of woodland in the same soil layer are higher than that of bushes and grassland, carbon fraction contents and enzyme activities under all vegetation soils are higher in the surface layer than in the underlying layer.
+The Loess Plateau is located in the north-central China and has one of the highest concentration of loess on earth, with a total area of 64,000 square kilometers.
+It also has a high rate of soil erosion and is one of the most ecologically fragile environments in the world, meaning vegetation is important to enhance fertility levels and the soil's ability to hold water (García, Hernández, & Costa, 1994).
+Over the past few decades, extensive efforts at restoring the environment have improved the fragile natural ecosystems on the Loess Plateau (Intergovernmental Panel on Climate Change, 2014).
+Vegetation restoration not only benefit for water preservation and reduction of soil erosion (Ran, Lu, & Xu, 2013), but significantly improve the properties and quality of soil (Zhang et al., 2019).
+Studies have shown that returning farmland to forests not only improves the SOC reserves and quality, but also improves the conversion trend of soil SOC-related fractions (Deng et al., 2019; Xun et al., 2010; Liu et al., 2014).
+However, due to a difference in vegetation types, environmental factors, and regional variation, there is a lack of information on the relationship between enzyme activities and soil carbon fractions across different vegetation types.
+Therefore, we selected vegetation from forests